Molnupiravir

 Fighting COVID-19 with an Antiviral Pill

-As COVID-19 swept across the globe, Emory scientists were already developing a potential groundbreaking treatment for the deadly virus.
+Several years before COVID-19 emerged in Wuhan, China, and started its fatal path across the globe, Emory scientists were already developing a potential groundbreaking treatment for the deadly virus.

-For years, scientists George Painter, PhD, Gregory Bluemling, PhD, Michael Natchus, PhD, David Guthrie, PhD, and David Perryman, JD, had been working on an antiviral drug known as EIDD-2801, which was being studied as a treatment for a number of highly infectious viral diseases.
+Since the early 2010s scientists George Painter, PhD, Gregory Bluemling, PhD, Michael Natchus, PhD, David Guthrie, PhD, and David Perryman, JD, had been working on an antiviral drug known as EIDD-2801, which was being studied as a treatment for a number of highly infectious viral diseases.
+Back then, Painter and his team had been developing the drug as a treatment for soldiers for Venezuelan equine encephalitis, which had been used as a bioterrorism weapon in the Cold War.
+Later, they found that EIDD-2801 worked against other coronaviruses such as influenza and, eventually, a disease no one had heard of until 2019: COVID-19.

-Now known as molnupiravir – named after Thor’s mythical hammer – it was one of the first approved oral medications for the treatment of COVID-19.
+When EIDD-2801 was repurposed to focus on the COVID-19 pandemic, it was christened molnupiravir – named after Thor’s mythical hammer.
+Molnupiravir was one of the first approved oral medications for the treatment of COVID-19 and the 26th FDA-approved drug born at Emory.

 From Emory to the world

-From DRIVE, molnupiravir was licensed to Ridgeback Biotherapeutics in 2020, which conducted the first human clinical trials.
-With the trials showing promise for the treatment of COVID-19, Ridgeback partnered with Merck, who continued the clinical trials.
+DRIVE, OTT, and Emory University’s general counsel worked together to facilitate molnupiravir’s license from DRIVE to Ridgeback Biotherapeutics in 2020.
+The Deal Bell rang again – virtually, this time.
+Ridgeback conducted the first human clinical trials.
+With the trials showing promise for the treatment of COVID-19, it partnered with Merck, who continued the clinical trials.

 “What happened with molnupiravir shows the strength of our system.
 The federal government funded us initially.
 We worked hard for many years to discover and develop molnupiravir to anticipate and address emerging infections.
 In the face of the pandemic, we moved the drug quickly into the hands of biotech, and it quickly got through phase 1.”